hllwd/nosdeputes/nosdeputes/README.md

 ## Todo list (for the record)

-* add a selector to change parameter
+* add a selector to change parameter : OK
-* display the selected depute
+* display the selected depute : OK
-* align box properly with a rotation
+* align boxes with a rotation
-* outline effect on selection
+* outline effect on depute selection
 * add mean for each party
+* add a transition on criterion change
+* display max and min, mean, median, ... for each criterion

 [Regards Citoyens]: http://www.regardscitoyens.org/
 [three.js]: http://threejs.org/